ranabasel474/daleel-ku/README.md

 An AI-powered, bilingual academic chatbot for Kuwait University students.
 Built as an ISC 499 Capstone project (Spring 2025/2026).

 Students ask questions in Arabic or English and get answers sourced directly from the KU knowledge base.
-The chatbot mirrors the user's language automatically.
+Students select their preferred interface language via a toggle.
+The chatbot automatically detects the language of each query and responds in the same language.
 A separate admin panel lets authorized KU staff manage the knowledge base and review query logs.

 ---